AIpaca-Inc/inference_doc/source/includes/_inference.md

 If the argument is set `True`, it removes all client ids and the inference job becomes public.

 **model_name**: _str_ = None <br/>
 The model name used in the deployed inference job.
-Since model name is required to be unique, it can be used to search the targeted inference job.
+Since a model name is required to be unique, it can be used to search the targeted inference job.
 You may only need to input either `model_name` or `job_id`.
-If both parameters have input, `job_id` would be used to search inference job.
+If both parameters have input, `job_id` would be used to search inference jobs.

 **job_id**: _str_ = None <br/>
 The job_id of the deployed inference job.
 You may only need to input either `model_name` or `job_id`.
-If both parameters have input, `job_id` would be used to search inference job.
+If both parameters have input, `job_id` would be used to search inference jobs.

 **access_token**: _str_ = None <br/>
 The access token used in [authentication](#authentication).
 If its value is None, email and password would be required to input.